Contemporary Fine Art Photography, Huntington Beach, California

 First Steps toward Photography

-First Camera
+First Camera and Documentary Photography

-Early Influence - "Camera" Magazine
+Early Fine Art Influence - "Camera" Magazine

 Focus on Art and Documentary Photography in New York

-Fine Art and Advertising Photography
+Fine Art and Advertising Photography become Synergistic

 Artistic Freedom and the Pursuit of Meaning

-I enjoyed the fast paced, collaborative world of advertising photography as a career for several years, working with teams consisting of art directors, set designers, food stylists and hair and make-up artists.
-At the same time, I remained committed to developing my fine art work because it offered something very special... complete artistic freedom.
-And that freedom included working without preconceptions* especially with regard to my selection of images.
-I'm attuned to images that evoke emotion and resonate with me as a feeling.
-Fine art photography has fostered personal exploration and a way to merge my thoughts and emotions with the world around me.
-I hope you enjoy viewing these photographs as much as I enjoyed taking them.
+I enjoyed the fast paced, collaborative world of advertising photography as a career for several years, working with teams consisting of art directors, set designers, food stylists, hair and makeup artists.
+All along, I remained committed to developing my fine art work since it offered something special... complete artistic freedom.
+That freedom included working without preconceptions.* I'm very attuned to images that resonate in me to evoke emotion.
+For me, art photography fosters personal exploration and a way to merge my thoughts and emotions with the world around me.

 Advertising Accounts, Photography Journals and Publications